Creating Sessions

 feature,fix, andrefactorskills additionally declareeffort: maxin their frontmatter.
 This applies only when the skill is invoked as a slash command (/feature,/fix,/refactor) inside an existing session — not when the dashboard launches a new agent with one of those skills selected.

-Override the defaults in settings.toml under the [effort] section.
-Valid levels: low, medium, high, xhigh, max.
+Override the defaults in settings.toml under the [effort] section, or per spawn in the wizard’s effort step.
+Valid levels: minimal, low, medium, high, max (Codex clamps max to high).

 What happens next